SYSTEMS-OPERATOR/GEMCRAFT/DOC/STRIPPER.md

 from transformers import AutoModelForCausalLM, AutoTokenizer

 # Replace this with the actual model ID if different
-model_name = "google/deepmind-gemma-3-27b"  # Hypothetical model ID
+model_name = "google/gemma-3-27b-it"  # Default 27B instruction-tuned checkpoint
 print(f"Loading model {model_name}...")

 # Load the Gemma 3 model and tokenizer